Berserker (Gary Numan album): Overview

-Different releases

 The album was originally released in two different-length versions in the UK.
 The CD and cassette releases featured longer versions of all tracks, while the LP features shorter mixes.

-The album was not released in the United States until 1998 when Cleopatra Records issued all Numa Records-era Numan studio albums with altered artworks and additional bonus tracks.
-The Berserker reissue featured four bonus tracks, including extended mixes of the title track and "My Dying Machine".
-The artwork used a different typeface from the original and the colours were slightly more purple-tinted than on the original.
-The rear artwork uses a unique composite from the original Numa CD (first issue).
-The booklet contains the lyrics together with live photos (also on the inner tray) taken in the Edinburgh Playhouse in 1984.

-In 1999 the album was reissued in the UK by Eagle Records.
-This version maintained the original artwork but added five B-sides and outtakes as bonus tracks, and unlike the US reissue, it included liner notes.
-The album has been long out of print on CD, and today second-hand copies are often listed for sale for £50 or more.
+The emastered version titled Berserker (Extended) [2025 Remaster] was released on 7 March 2025 digitally, as 4CD deluxe and 2LP vinyl.

+Critical reception

+Upon its release, the album received poor reviews in the British music press.
+Writing for Smash Hits, Vici Macdonald found that it "starts well enough", but "After 9 almost identical tracks, it's a relief when the album ends."
+In a retrospective review, Ned Raggett of AllMusic noted the contrast between Numan's "one-of-a-kind voice -- often capturing a sense of melancholic passion better than ever" and the "all-too-obvious arrangements from the mid-'80s", describing Numan as "seeming like a guest on his own record".

 The Berserker Tour

 Numan's 19-date UK Berserker Tour of November–December 1984 featured a stylized "high-tech Roman temple" stage set to complement Numan's white leather jacket/white make-up/blue-hair look.
-The tour spawned a double-album, White Noise, recorded live at the Hammersmith Odeon in December 1984.
+The tour spawned a double-album, White Noise (1985), recorded live at the Hammersmith Odeon in December 1984.
 The same concert was captured (albeit in edited form) on the video The Berserker Tour; both the album and the video were released in 1985.
 In early 2008, the video of the entire concert was released for the first time, on the DVD Cold Warning.
 The DVD contains, as an extra feature, a 2007 interview in which Numan discusses his recollections of the Berserker album and tour.
 Numan mentions that Berserker was influenced by Trevor Horn's production work with Frankie Goes to Hollywood, and claims that distribution problems and a lack of media airplay contributed to its disappointing sales.